pswu11/pswu.dev/content/pages/about.md

 I've been working with developer-focused open-source software (e.g. databases, ML framework, etc.) for some years.

 I'm a Financial Analyst turned into Product Manager.
 In my earlier career, I realized my passion lies in making impacts through building products that users and customers love.
-Having said that, I still enjoy working with numbers.

-And now, I'm looking for new product management opportunities in open source, blockchain, and/or data spaces.
+Currently, I'm exploring new career opportunities in open source, blockchain, and/or data spaces.
+Hit me up if you're interested in working together!

 #### [root /]$ What I did: